ecchong/ecchong.github.io/_posts/2018-06-05-How_to_create_vnic_on_vnet_from_other_resource_group.md

+---
+title: How to create a virtual NIC on vnet from a different resource group
+tags: ["Ansible", "Azure"]
+categories: Ansible
+layout: post
+---
 ### How to create a virtual NIC on vnet from a different resource group.

 Specify the full path of the vnet